-Wednesday, May 23, 2018 Last Day for Students/Early Release Day
+Friday, May 2221, 20202021 Last Day for Students

-Pr operty of
+] Property of

-1 (N)

-(Stu dent Name)
+(St udent Name)

-School)
+(School)

 Malcolm Thomas

-Principal Malcolm Thomas Superintendent of Schools 469-6130
+Principal Malcolm Thomas Superintendent of Schools

 The School District of Escambia County

 Students in Escambia County public schools are subject to the rules and regulations of the Board during the school day and regular school activities; while standing at a bus stop when being transported on school buses or at public expense to and from school or other educational facilities; during the time they are otherwise in route to and from school or are presumed by law to be attending school; and at such time and places including, but not necessarily limited to, school-sponsored events, field trips, athletic functions, and other activities where appropriate school personnel have jurisdiction over students.
 In addition, jurisdictional control over the student may be extended to the immediate vicinity of the school whenever the conduct of the student is deemed to have a detrimental effect on the health, safety, and welfare of other students and/or of the school.